So, you want to know a little bit more about me, and how I got into the adult industry?

 That was the moment when I realized, I can have sex and have money at the same time, and it would be more cost effective.
 I moved to California and I was only working one job, but I knew that wasn’t going to be enough money, so I decided to look on Craigslist for a different job.
 There was a local dominatrix house that was looking for someone.
 I thought, I have kinky sex, I’m sure I can muddle through this.
 I worked there for a month.

 I loved the work and I loved the clients.
 That’s what was so interesting to me.
-My impression of escorting was that I was going to hate the clients, and they’d be repulsive and ugly and annoying.
+My impression of being an escort in San Francisco was that I was going to hate the clients, and they’d be repulsive and ugly and annoying.
 But I loved them.
 I could tell a lot of my clients were very blue-collar, working-class dudes who saved their money for a month in order to come and see a service provider.
 It’s flattering.
 I also liked the creativity of having a client come to me and say, “Here’s my fantasy” and then finding a way to blend what they like into what I like, so I wasn’t just servicing their needs but I was also creating a scene that we both enjoyed.
 Ultimately, I knew I wanted to go independent so I became an indie dominatrix.
-Fairly early on, I was advertising myself as an angry feminist who happened to be a service provider.
+Fairly early on, I was advertising myself as an angry feminist who happened to be a female escort.
 A lot of my clients were men who wanted to get kicked in the balls while I yelled at them.

 Then I moved to London.
 I didn’t really do any prostitution until I went to London.
 I had a partner who got a job out there [and he asked me to go with him].
 At first, I had a full-time job there and I was miserable.
 So I quit and I started working in a sex toy store part-time.
 Because it was a part-time job; it wasn’t making me enough money to survive on.

-I started doing phone sex then decided I was going to do escorting too, because I knew that was going to be more money and faster.
+I started doing phone sex then decided I was going to be an escort too, because I knew that was going to be more money and faster.
 In the U.K., you can’t work on the street, but you can advertise on the Internet.
 You can have a phone conversation and say very frankly, “I will do this for this amount of money.”
 I hooked up with a website that matches providers to people with disabilities.
 They help people who have various forms of physical ailments or mental health issues with service providers who are capable of helping them through that process.
 At the time, I was much more idealistic than I am now.
-I really believed that adult industry was transformative — I mean, I still do in some ways, but I felt that being a service provider was a way of helping people heal.
+I really believed that adult industry was transformative — I mean, I still do in some ways, but I felt that being a Chicago escort was a way of helping people heal.

 I would say about half of my clients were single men, and out of that half, probably [a little more than half] had disabilities.
 The other half of my clients was women or couples.
 I got a lot of women who had sexual abuse histories who wanted to learn how to be erotically touched in a way that felt safe, so they wanted to go to a woman.
 I worked with a lot of survivors, helping them learn how to enjoy their bodies again after being raped.
 Out of the male clients, I tended to have a lot of socially anxious guys, or guys who had dealt with a serious breakup or a death of a partner who wanted someone they could feel safe emotionally opening up to.
 I know for a lot of service providers out there, it’s their least favorite part; they’d rather just fuck and get it over with.
 But I really enjoyed getting into these emotional spaces with these guys.
 I like the idea of men feeling safe and talking about their feelings.